KeithPetr/React-Chat-App/README.md

  [Live Demo](https://keiths-react-chat.netlify.app/)

 ## Project Requirements
-There were 3 main requirements for this project.
+There were 4 main requirements for this project.
 The first requirement was to set up and use the authentication features available from Firebase.
 I created a Firestore database that would hold the message objects that were created when a user sent a message.
 I then used the methods created by
 Firebase to query those objects so that they could be fetched and displayed according to creation dates.
 The second requirement was that I needed to set up the React components to hold and display the messages sent by each user.
 I used conditional rendering to display the correct information based off of the users authentication status.
 The third requirement was to access and use the user data that was created when a user signed in.
 If they did so with a Google account, their avatar and display name would be used to go alongside their messages.
 If they created an account manually, their username would default to the email address they provided and their avatar would default to a React logo image.
+The last requirement I had was to create an icon that could be displayed on mobile devices.
+When the user accesses the Netlify website, they can select the option to 'add to Home Screen' to add an icon for the app to their device.

 ## This project includes the following 'stretch goals':
   - Allow users to manually enter an email address
   - Allow users to create and confirm a new password on sign up
   - Create and link credentials for manually entered email addresses
   - Query the data using Firestore query method
+  - Adding a site.webmanifest file to allow a favicon to be added to the home screen of mobile devices

 ## Future Goals
   - Add the ability for users to create their own chat room and select the users they wish to chat with